link-intersystems/sonnen/README.md

 It runs on *amd64* and *arm/v7* (such as a raspberry pi).

+## Docker

-Docker image is available at https://hub.docker.com/repository/docker/linkintersystems/sonnen-data-logger.
+A Docker image is available at https://hub.docker.com/repository/docker/linkintersystems/sonnen-data-logger.

+Setup steps are explained at [sonnen-data-logger](data-logger/README.md).